rorlic/ldes-server.net/docs/README.md

 # LDES-Server.NET Documentation
 In this documentation you can find [tutorials](./tutorials/_index.md), [how-to](./how-to/_index.md) guides, [reference](./reference/_index.md) material and [discussions](./discussions/_index.md).

+>[!NOTE]
+> All non-clickable content is currently being authored and will be available soon.

 The documentation is organized according to the [Diátaxis method](https://diataxis.fr/), which is a systematic approach to technical documentation authoring.
 This allows you to quickly find the relevant information based on your actual need: